Third attempt to ban same-sex marriage fails

 Thirty-eight states have passed laws forbidding the recognition of gay marriages.

-The Massachusetts decision and similar court rulings in Canada also have entered the debate among the Democratic presidential candidates.
+The Massachusetts decision and similar court rulings in Canada have entered the Democratic presidential debate.

 Massachusetts Gov. Mitt Romney said the question of same-sex marriage should be one for voters -- not the courts -- to decide.